Department of Slavonic Studies

 - Ru 1: Introduction to Russian culture

-Previous years' examination papers are available from the MML Library, but you should consult them with caution because:
+Previous years' examination papers are available from the MML Library.

 Before you start: Essential Summer Preparation